-As you can see above in case of very far objects is hard to recognize them in the picture.
-You are able to see the object in the images captured with 100mm lens or more.
-In this case cropping the picture will be very handy for you especially when you want to share your remote object captured in the small size photo, like below.
+As you can see above in the case of very far objects is hard to recognize them in the picture.
+You are able to see the object in the images captured with a 100mm lens or more.
+In this case, cropping the picture will be very handy for you especially when you want to share your remote object captured in the small-size photo, like below.

 When you are taking pictures through the pone of glass, the situation isn’t really nice.
-As long as you will use short zoom lens, provided by kit lens AF-S DX Nikkor 18-55mm f 3.5-5.6G ED everything will work fine.
-When you will start using Nikon AF-S Nikkor 55-300mm F4.5-5.6G ED to make photos through the glass they will be more fuzzy as focal length is longer.
+As long as you will use a short zoom lens, provided by kit lens AF-S DX Nikkor 18-55mm f 3.5-5.6G ED everything will work fine.
+When you will start using Nikon AF-S Nikkor 55-300mm F4.5-5.6G ED to take photos through the glass they will be fuzzier as the focal length is longer.

-As a proof of the fuzzy images see the cropped pictures below.
+As proof of the fuzzy images sees the cropped pictures below.
 All are framed into the Ivinghoe Beacon hill.

-The most problematic thing, during your photography by the lens is the sharpness.
-To be honest as long as you are taking photos carefully without rush is fine, but quite often the Nikkor 55-300mm AF is fallible.
-I can assure you that until 135mm lens your image will be completely fine.
-Above this value you may have your photo a little bit fuzzy.
-Is better to use manual focus to shoot more sharp photos, but in the 200mm or 300mm value is really hard to set the sharp level through a small viewfinder in your camera.
+The most problematic thing, during your photography by the lens, is the sharpness.
+To be honest, as long as you are taking photos carefully without rush is fine, but quite often the Nikkor 55-300mm AF is fallible.
+I can assure you that until the 135mm lens your image will be completely fine.
+Above this value, you may have your photo a little bit fuzzy.
+It is better to use manual focus to shoot more sharp photos, but in the 200mm or 300mm, value is really hard to set the sharp level through a small viewfinder in your camera.

-However when you are taking photos carefully, without rush.
-You can receive a very good quality of photos made by Nikkor 55-300mm, as per as below.
+However when you are taking photos carefully, without a rush.
+You can receive very good quality of photos made by Nikkor 55-300mm, as per below.

-The last thing, which is worth to raise up is the zoom comparison between Nikkor 55-300mm and compact camera Canon Powershoot SX 130 IS.
-Maybe it is stupid, but I would like to show you the basic difference between zoom in compact camera and zoom in the DSLR on the Nikkor 55-300mm example.
-Canon Powershoot SX 130 IS features 12x zoom.
-The zoom in DSLR is included in the lens.
+The last thing, which is worth raising is the zoom comparison between Nikkor 55-300mm and the compact camera Canon Powershot SX 130 IS.
+Maybe it is stupid, but I would like to show you the basic difference between zooming in a compact camera and zooming in the DSLR on the Nikkor 55-300mm example.
+Canon Powershot SX 130 IS features 12x zoom.
+The zoom-in DSLR is included in the lens.
 The Nikkor 18-55mm provides 3x zoom (simply 55mm divide by 18mm), although Nikkor 55-300mm may provide around 16,7x zoom for us (divide 300mm by 18mm – our baseline), so is slightly bigger than in Canon Powershot SX 130 IS compact camera.
-Moreover aforementioned Canon model has 12Mpx only, when DSLR Nikon D5300 features 24Mpx.
-It should make big difference between the zoom quality.
+Moreover aforementioned Canon model has 12Mpx only when DSLR Nikon D5300 features 24Mpx.
+It should make a big difference in the zoom quality.
 Let’s check below.